polarity-lang/polarity-lang.github.io/content/install.md

 # Shell Completions

 In order to get working shell completions for the `pol` binary you need to generate a completion script for your shell and place it in the correct directory.
-This directory depends your operating system, distribution and shell.
+This directory depends on your operating system, distribution and shell.
 Completions scripts can be generated with the `pol generate-completion` subcommand which supports Bash, Elvish, fish, PowerShell and the Zsh shell.

 If you are using the bash shell on Ubuntu, for example, you can install a completion script using the following steps: